Connecticut College Collection Development Policy

 Materials that are openly available, either directly as websites or downloadable through a site’s search engine, may be collected if they meet the same criteria as materials that are available in tangible formats for licensing or purchase.

 Librarians or faculty may request that open materials be collected.
-Following the completion of a request form, collections staff will consider requests twice a year, typically during winter and summer break.
-In evaluating all such requests for open materials, collections staff will consider all of the following criteria, with special attention given to the fact that the resources are freely and openly available:
+In evaluating whether to add open materials to the collection, staff will consider all of the following criteria, with special attention given to the fact that the resources are freely and openly available:

 Shain Library maintains policies for the following media formats:

 Shain Library maintains a collection of video materials in DVD and VHS format.
 Materials in VHS are no longer being collected.
 DVD recordings are still acquired very selectively, and may be recommended for purchase by a liaison librarian or a faculty member.
-DVDs may be selected to support research and teaching, and/or to maintain a representative collection of notable films for either academic or general viewing.
+DVDs may be selected to support research and teaching.

-In addition to physical documents, as of 2018 the library maintains a subscription to Kanopy, a provider of streaming video.
-Kanopy provides a wide selection or documentaries and features films, and has replaced a significant portion of the DVD acquisition activities.
-In general, the library should not purchase DVDs of materials that are available in Kanopy; exceptions may be made in the case of a specific faculty request and/or if streaming is not feasible or available for a particular screening.
+In addition to physical documents, as of 2018 the library maintains numerous streaming titles from a range of distributors.
+In general, the library should not purchase DVDs of materials that are available in streaming format; exceptions may be made in the case of a specific faculty request and/or if streaming is not feasible or available for a particular screening.

 Shain Library does not collect or hold slides.